paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 .checked_add(escrow_account.lamports())
 .ok_or(EscrowError::AmountOverflow)?;
 **escrow_account.lamports.borrow_mut() = 0;
+*escrow_account.data.borrow_mut() = &mut [];

 Ok(())
 ```

 Transferring the lamports is as simple as adding the amount to one account and subtracting it from the other.
 We can adjust the balance of Alice's main account (she should get the lamports since she created the two accounts required for the trade) even though the escrow program is not the owner of her account because we are _crediting_ lamports to her account.
 Again, add the new error to `error.rs`.

+Note that we are also setting the data field equal to an empty slice.
+Why is this necessary if the account is purged from memory after the transaction anyway?
+It is because this instruction is not necessarily the final instruction in the transaction.
+Thus, a subsequent transaction may read or even revive the data completely by making the account rent-exempt again.
+Depending on your program, forgetting to clear the data field can have dangerous consequences.

+> In any call to a program that is of the "close" kind, i.e. where you set an account's lamports to zero so it's removed from memory after the transaction, make sure to either clear the data field or leave the data in a state that would be OK to be recovered by a subsequent transaction.

 And that's it!
 That's the program.
 Well done!